JuliaMolSim/JuLIP.jl/README.md

 infrastructure to rapidly implement and test some simple potentials, and to explore new molecular simulation algorithms.

-In the foreseeable future we plan to implement much  better optimised calculators, create links to electronic structure packages, possibly potentials for molecules (the focus at the moment is materials).
+In the foreseeable future we plan to implement better optimised calculators, create links to electronic structure packages, possibly include potentials for molecules (the focus at the moment is materials).

 <!-- The long-term vision for JuLIP is that it can be used in two ways: (1) as a